-Students with an academic focus who have an interest and perhaps an aptitude in physical or health pursuits.
+Students with an academic focus who have an interest and capacity in physical or health pursuits.
 It is a demanding course that is interesting, challenging and very rewarding.
-Students who enjoyed the theory component on 7-10 PDHPE or PASS are also encouraged to consider Stage 6 PDHPE.

-A career in the health, recreation or fitness industries including primary and secondary teaching, physiotherapy, dietetics, nutrition, paramedics, radiography, occupational therapy, nursing and midwifery.
+A career in the health, recreation or fitness industries, and substantial experience in subject matter related to many university courses such as teaching, physiotherapy, psychology, sports psychology, health care, social work, occupational therapy, paramedics, dietetics and nursing.